Chaklader/WeatherAPI/README.md

    6. DB schema versioning should be implemented Result submission
       Please provide a link to a Git repository containing your implementation.

+#To clone a project that uses Git LFS and includes large files, follow these steps:

+1. Clone the repository:
+2. Run the following command to install Git LFS using Homebrew (a popular package manager for macOS):
+   $ brew install git-lfs
+3. Initialize Git LFS in the cloned repository:
+   $ git lfs install

+4. Fetch the Git LFS objects:
+   $ git lfs fetch

+5. Run the following command to checkout the files with Git LFS:
+   $ git lfs checkout